laplcebeltrami/sulcaltree/README.md

 ## Sulcal Pattern Matching with the Wasserstein Distance

+The method and codes are published in

-SCRIPT3_validation.m performs the Validation against the Hungarian Algorithm in Chen, Z., Das, S., Chung, M.K.
+Chen, Z., Das, S., Chung, M.K.
 2023, Sulcal Pattern Matching with the Wasserstein Distance, International Symposium in Biomedcial Imaging (ISBI) https://github.com/laplcebeltrami/sulcaltree/blob/main/chen.2023.ISBI.pdf

+SCRIPT3_validation.m performs the Validation against the Hungarian Algorithm in Section 3.1.